House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Comfort

-Both wooden and plastic toilet seats can be nice to sit on.
+As the only appliance you’ll regularly touch with your bare bottom, user-friendliness is paramount in a toilet seat.
+Wooden and plastic toilet seats are comfortable, but the textures are different.
 Some people prefer the smoothness of plastic, while others enjoy the feeling of finished wood.

-Of course you can buy heaters for plastic seats.
+Of course, you can buy heaters for plastic seats.
 You could also just put a space heater in your bathroom.
 But with a wooden seat, you won’t have to do either.

 Winner: Wood